anuj-modi/eau2/report/doc.md

 ## Architecture
 The main parts of the system include:
-* Store - stores data across multiple devices using keys and values (data frames for KDStore)
+* Stores - store data across multiple devices using keys and values (data frames for KDStore)
 * Dataframe - holds data in tabular format and works as an easy interface
 * Sorer - allows the system to read in ".sor" files

 ## Implementation
-Classes included:
+Classes:
 * DataFrame - structure to hold data in a tabular format and works as an interface that the user can work with
 * Schema - defines the structure of a data frame
-* Row - represents a row in a data frame (used to easily add data to a data frame)
 * Column - structure that holds a list of the same data type (int, double, bool, or String) and stores its data in a distributed manner on a KVStore
 * KVStore - data structure containing keys and associated values that runs on multiple nodes and acts as one unified store
 * KDStore - wrapper around a KVStore to easily put and get DataFrame objects from the store
+* Key - represents a key in a store
+* Value - holds the data at the key in a KVStore
 * SorParser - reads in the ".sor" file and converts it into a DataFrame

 ## Use cases